-n In LnLT each unit has a Morale Rating in its upper-right corner.
-A unit's Morale represents its training and willingness to fight.
+5 In LnLT each unit has a Morale Rating in its upper-right corner.
+1 6 4 A unit's Morale represents its training and willingness to fight.

 There are two Morale states: Good Order (GO) and Shaken.
 GO units are cohesive, buff and ready to fight.
 They are depicted by the front of the unit's counter.